 - To receive a composite video signal, you need an RCA-style video or A/V cable.
-See your local computer or electronics dealer for purchase information. - To receive an S-Video signal, you need an S-Video cable compatible with your device.
 See your local computer or electronics dealer for purchase information. - To receive a component video signal, you need a D-sub, 15-pin, component-to-VGA video cable.
+You can purchase one from Epson or an authorized Epson reseller. - To receive an HDMI signal, you need a compatible HDMI cable.
 You can purchase one from Epson or an authorized Epson reseller.

-• To receive an HDMI signal, you need a compatible HDMI cable.
-You can purchase one from Epson or an authorized Epson reseller.

 Note: To connect a Mac that includes only a Mini DisplayPort, Thunderbolt port, or Mini-DVI port for video output, you need to obtain an adapter that allows you to connect to the projector's HDMI port.

 Contact Apple for compatible adapter options.
 Older Mac computers (2009 and earlier) may not support audio through the HDMI port.

-- To receive an HDMI signal via MHL, you need an HDMI cable and an MHL adapter compatible with your device. - To project with audio from certain ports, you may need a commercially available audio cable compatible with your device.
-See your local computer or electronics dealer for purchase information. - To connect a Mac that includes only a Mini DisplayPort, Thunderbolt port, or Mini-DVI port for video output to the projector's VGA video port, you need to obtain an adapter.
-Contact Apple for compatible adapter options.
+- To receive an HDMI signal via MHL, you need an MHL-compatible device, an MHL cable or an HDMI cable and an MHL adapter compatible with your device.
+Devices with an integrated MHL connector may not require a cable. - To sync additional BrightLink Pro projectors together, you will need a stereo mini cable or the remote control cable set (ELPKC28). - To power the Control Pad from the projector, you will need the remote control cable set (ELPKC28). - To project with audio from certain ports, you may need a commercially available audio cable compatible with your device.
+See your local computer or electronics dealer for purchase information. - If you did not purchase a mount that included a VGA cable, you may need a VGA computer cable.
+You can purchase one from Epson or an authorized Epson reseller.